-Learn about the VM Monitoring options that are available
+Learn about the AWS resource Monitoring options that

-As you deploy or terminate virtual machines in the AWS
+As you deploy or terminate resources in the AWS public

-public cloud, you can either use the Panorama plugin for AWS or
+cloud, you can either use the Panorama plugin for AWS or use the

-use the VM Information sources on the firewall to consistently enforce
+AWS resource information sources on the firewall to consistently

 Panorama plugin version information.